Buy Threads and Sutures For Minimally Invasive Procedures

 Types of threads

-Threads can be split into 2 categories: smooth threads, which need to be anchored to a stable area of the scalp or face; and barbed threads, which you do not need to suspend to hold the lift.
+Threads can be split into two categories: smooth threads, which need to be anchored to a stable area of the scalp or face; and barbed threads, which you do not need to suspend to hold the lift.

 Under these categories, there are also different types of sutures.